 - a.
 For good and sufficient cause, the city may grant an employee up to three days a year of administrative leave, which may be used to deal with a personal or family crisis that cannot be dealt with otherwise. - b.
 An employee may make application for administrative leave, to the department head in writing, setting forth the circumstances.
-Approval for this leave must be obtained from the city administrator or the Board of Recreation, as appropriate.
+Approval for this leave must be obtained from the City administrator.
 Leaves and applications shall be considered confidential personnel matters not to be discussed publicly.
 Denial of administrative leave shall not be grievable. - c.
 The city may request verification of information in support of the employee's request.